10up/action-wordpress-plugin-asset-update/README.md

 ### Optional environment variables
 * `SLUG` - defaults to the respository name, customizable in case your WordPress repository has a different slug.
 This should be a very rare case as WordPress assumes that the directory and initial plugin file have the same slug.
-* `ASSETS_DIR` - defaults to `.wordpress-org`, customizable for other locations of WordPress.org plugin repository-specific assets that belong in the top-level `assets` directory (the one on the same level as `trunk`)
+* `ASSETS_DIR` - defaults to `.wordpress-org`, customizable for other locations of WordPress.org plugin repository-specific assets that belong in the top-level `assets` directory (the one on the same level as `trunk`).
+* `README_NAME` - defaults to `readme.txt`, customizable in case you use `README.md` instead, which is now quietly supported in the WordPress.org plugin repository.

 ## Example Workflow File
 ```yml